-Canned foods are great hurricane essentials (don’t forget a manual can opener — not electric!), or if you’re a serious survivalist, military MREs.
+Canned foods are great hurricane essentials (don’t forget a manual can opener — not electric!).
+Or if you’re a serious survivalist, try military MREs.

-Double-check that your first-aid kit is fully stocked with the essentials — reference the Red Cross’s emergency first-aid kit list for suggestions.
+Double-check that your first-aid kit is fully stocked with the essentials.
+For reference, check out what the Red Cross suggests you add to your emergency first-aid kit list.

 Keep your phone charged with a portable travel charger in order to make emergency calls, just in case the power goes out.

-Pack, as well as photocopy, important documents such as your marriage license, social security card, copy of children’s vaccination records, insurance information, etc.
+Pack, as well as photocopy or scan, important documents such as your marriage license, Social Security card, children’s vaccination records, insurance information, etc.

-Either works just fine for its purposes, but if your flashlight or radio is battery-powered, pick up plenty of extra batteries!
+Either works just fine, but if your flashlight or radio is battery-powered, pick up plenty of extra batteries!

-Knowing the difference between a flood advisory, flood watch, and a flood warning can keep you and your family safe.
+Knowing the difference between a flood advisory, flood watch and a flood warning can keep you and your family safe.
 If your area is under a hurricane flood advisory, be aware and evacuate if needed.
-If you are under a flood watch, be prepared for the potential of flooding.
+If you're under a flood watch, be prepared for the potential of flooding.
 If there is a flood warning, take action and move immediately to higher ground if possible.

-Always remember to pack critical medication for every member of your family (including the dog!).
-Medical emergencies after hurricanes are often due to a disruption in prescription refills.
+Always remember to pack critical medication for every member of your family (including the your pets).
+Medical emergencies after hurricanes are often caused by a disruption in prescription refills.
 You can find an up-to-date list of local pharmacies that are open during a hurricane by checking HealthCareReady.org.

 Fill your gas tank, and keep it full.
 Don’t do this the day of evacuation because gas stations will be busy and may be running low.
 Every minute counts when it comes to getting on the road.

-Set out an evacuation route for you and your family, as well as a back-up route.
+Set out an evacuation route for you and your family, as well as a backup route.
 Be aware of bridge closings if you live on an island or peninsula town.
-To prepare for internet outages complicating GPS availability, purchase paper maps to add to your hurricane supply list.
+To prepare for internet outages complicating GPS availability, purchase paper maps to add to your hurricane necessities list.

-If you need to evacuate but do not have an available place to stay, the Red Cross and Salvation Army offer shelters for those affected by natural disasters.
+If you need to evacuate but don't have a place to stay, the Red Cross and Salvation Army offer shelters for those affected by natural disasters.
 Research to see if your area has any local shelters set up.

 Use your extra time waiting out the storm to work on any major school assignments you might be missing.